CarterYancey/WhitehallCouncil/TheNewTestamentandthePeopleofGod/Things to be answered.md

 #Positivism in [[Chapter 2]] (27)

-The only way to combine what needs to be combined is by meansof a fresh examiniation of what a contemporary Christian literary, historical, and theological project might look like in [[Part II]] (27).
+The only way to combine what needs to be combined is by means of a fresh examiniation of what a contemporary Christian literary, historical, and theological project might look like in [[Part II]] (27).

 We know a good deal more about ancient Judaism than we used to, [[Part III]]] (27).